18-2-SKKU-OSS/2018-2-OSS-L5/docs/translating/korean.md

 ### N. Space writing for number expressions
 > follow the 'original' expression

 According to Korean grammar, the spacing behind the numbers is in principle, but it is also OK to have no spacing.
-Therefore, it decided to follow the text of the tulip.
+Therefore, it decided to follow the text of the zulip.

 ## Terms
 * Subscribe - **구독**